American Express shuttered all its wildly popular Centurion lounges way back in March. Now, almost all Centurion Lounges are open once again.

 American Express Centurion Lounge Reopening Dates

-To date, just two of the 14 worldwide Centurion Lounge locations are set to reopen.
+To date, all but two of 13 worldwide Centurion Lounge locations have reopened.

 - Hong Kong (HKG): No opening date.